influxdata/influxdb-python/README.md

 ============

 The InfluxDB-Python distribution is supported and tested on Python 2.7 and Python 3.3.

-Requests
+Main dependencie is:

+- Requests: HTTP library for human beings (http://docs.python-requests.org/)

 Additional dependencies are:

-- Sphinx: to generate documentation
+- Sphinx: Tool to create and manage the documentation (http://sphinx-doc.org/)
+- Nose: to auto-discover tests (http://nose.readthedocs.org/en/latest/)
-- Nose & Mock: to auto-discover & mock tests
+- Mock: to mock tests (https://pypi.python.org/pypi/mock)

 Documentation